Kishan1835/ClassWork/cyber Securyty/readme.md

 - OR Codes
 - Public - wifi
 - Juice Jacking
 - Website physing
 - Exe Files
 - Smishing
 - Paper and file shreading
 - Use 2FA
 - password
 - Lock Devices

 ## Security Awarness Program

 1. Training Content
 2. Delivery methods
 3. Regular Updates
 4. Assestemt & Feedback

+## Juice Jacking

+Type of cyberattack that happens when someone steals your personal information by plugging their malicious USB device into your phone or laptop while you're charging.